mspnp/multi-stage-azure-pipeline-automation/README.md

 # Using Logic App to Automate Azure DevOps Multistage Pipelines

-This is an Azure Resource Group Project that provisions an Azure Logic App.
+This repository contains an Azure Resource Group Project that provisions an Azure Logic App.
 The Logic App interacts with Azure DevOps API to automate the provisioning of Multi Stage Pipelines

 The source code contains the following files